Foods That Help Toddlers Sleep

 It can be challenging to get toddlers to sleep.
 Bedtime battles are common at this age, and as a parent, you try anything to help soothe your little one to sleep peacefully.

 Thankfully there are some foods that help your toddler sleep! plus they’re healthy too!

 This post is going to list the best evening snacks to give to your toddler to boost their melatonin levels, so your little one can get a good night’s sleep!

 (This page may contain affiliate links you can read the full disclosure here)

-Together with a great bedtime routine and wind-down hour, bedtime snacks can really affect how your little one falls asleep and also how they sleep through the night.
+To promote healthy nighttime sleeping habits for toddlers, you should choose bedtime snacks with melatonin, together with a good wind-down routine, bedtime snacks can really affect how your little one falls asleep and also how they sleep through the night.

 Yogurt & Dairy

 Dairy products such as yogurt, milk, cottage cheese, and cheese contain tryptophan, an amino acid that helps the body to produce serotonin.

 But that´s not all… they also contain calcium, which helps the body process tryptophan and produce more melatonin!